Corn Kings and One-Horse Thieves

 May 18, 1979

 I argued with myself about whether to enshrine this piece in this archive because it expressed views that today embarrass me for their smugness and meanness.
 It’s not all tosh; there are some good bits.
-But I had a lot to learn.
+But I had a lot to learn in 1979.

 I was not alone.
-The people of Illinois, as I point out again and again in this archive, are steadfast in their adherence for the principle that a free people should never be expected to actually pay for the services they demand from state government.
-State lawmakers, under pressure to keep taxes low, are equally steadfast about not paying for today what might be paid for tomorrow at twice the cost.
+The people of Illinois, as I point out again and again in this archive, are steadfast in their adherence to the principle that a free people should never be expected to actually pay for the services they demand from state government.
+State workers (and their pensions) were reduced, often even though workloads were not.

 The result, in the forty years after this piece was written, was the gradual hollowing out of the State of Illinois workforce.
 There was still plenty of work to do, but fewer people to do it.
 It was harder and harder to do a job well, and morale dropped.
 Senior staff got fed up and left, taking their expertise and experience with them.
 It took nearly 40 years before Illinois had a governor who believed that the first problem that state government had to solve was ignoring the people who believed that government was the problem.

 There are no jeers in the streets of Springfield yet, though one reads them from time to time in the letters columns.
 As the state capital, Springfield employs an estimated 25,000 government workers, some 18,000 of whom work for either the state or federal governments.
 Springfield thus symbolizes Bureaucracy to many lllinoisans, the way Paris is sometimes thought to symbolize Love.